Special Events

 VOLUNTEER-IN-ACTION

-Friends partner with the National Park Service in providing volunteer support for annual programs and events held at Flight 93 National Memorial.
-Some of these events (*indicated by asterisks) are Friends-only and others are open to the public.
-Read more about these events and get involved!
+Friends have teamed up with the National Park Service to provide volunteer support for a variety of annual programs and events held at Flight 93 National Memorial.
+Join us and learn more about these events, which range from Friends-only (*indicated by asterisks) to open to the public.
+Get involved and become a part of our community.

 PLANT A TREE AT FLIGHT 93 – 150,000 Trees Planted!